 Knud volunteered at Fort Snelling, Minnesota on January 7, 1862.
 At that time he had been in the United States for only a few months.
-When he emigrated he may have known of the war and that he would receive a bounty and monthly pay.
-No
+When he emigrated he may have known of the war and that he would receive a bounty and monthly pay, however no records have been found showing that Knud received a bounty when he volunteered.
+His Grandson Arthur Otterson was told that Knud received \$200 as a substitute for someone who had been drafted, but the Federal government did not have a draft until later in the war so he may have received a \$200 bounty.
+He did receive a \$400 bounty when he re-volunteered at Black River, Mississippi on February 12, 1864.
+At the end of the war he was being paid \$16 monthly.

-"The Fifth Regiment numbered eight hundred and sixty men, rank and file, at the time of its organization...Like most regiments raised in Minnesota, the Fifth was recruited generally throughout the state, the nucleus of each company being from one of the more populous counties.
-The members of Company A were principally from Goodhue and Douglas counties."
-General L.F.Hubbard records have been found showing that Knud received a bounty when he volunteered.
-His Grandson Arthur Otterson understood that Knud received \$200 as a substitute for someone who had been drafted but the Federal government did not have a draft until later in the war so he may have received a \$200 bounty.
-He did receive a \$400 bounty when he re-volunteered at Black River, Mississippi on February 12, 1864; at the end of the war was being paid \$16 monthly.
-Adjusting for inflation, an 1864 dollar equals about \$14 in 2012.
+Adjusting for inflation, an 1864 dollar equals about \$14 in 2013.
 At that rate \$16 equals about \$224, \$200 equals \$2,800 and \$400 equals \$5,600.
 Knud's pay would have been substantial for the time, especially considering that he probably had nothing when he left Norway.
 Even though Knud may have had a financial incentive to become a soldier, he may also have believed deeply in the Union cause.
-Grandson Arthur Otterson remembered his grandfather's commitment to that cause; he wanted the Union to be preserved and supported emancipation of slaves.
+Grandson Arthur Otterson remembered his grandfather's commitment to that cause.
+He wanted the Union to be preserved and supported emancipation of slaves.
 His commitment led him to re-enlist in 1864 when he could have gone back to Minnesota.
 He must have had contact with many freed slaves and may have even been in battle alongside what at the time were called "Colored Troops" so it is understandable that he would have been offended by slavery.

 Transportation during the Civil War, especially mass transportation was dependent upon water and newly developing railroads.
 The Mississippi, Cumberland, Ohio, Tennessee and Red (south) rivers and dirt trails were transportation routes that Knud was familiar with.
-Where possible Civil War supplies were delivered by railroad but Knud probably never rode on a train.
-Most communication was hand delivered after traveling by water or horse.
-Permanent telegraph lines followed the railroads and temporary lines were sometimes strung between army units and army headquarters.
+Where possible war supplies were delivered by railroad but Knud probably never rode on a train during the war.
+Most communication was hand delivered after traveling on water or by horse.
+Permanent telegraph lines followed railroads and temporary lines were sometimes strung between army units and army headquarters.
 Army commanders could often, but not always communicate with Washington via telegraph lines.